The section helps you learn more about the built-in Extension Providers for Jikkou.

 configMapRefs: [ ] # The list of ConfigMap to be applied to this topic (optional)

-To use the cluster default values for the number of partitions
+To use the cluster default values for the number of partitions and replicas you can set the property

-and spec.replicas
+spec.partitions and spec.replicas to -1.

 Example